 In June 2016, the FASB issued guidance entitled "Measurement of Credit Losses on Financial Instruments."
 The guidance replaces the current incurred loss impairment methodology with a methodology that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information to inform credit loss estimates.
 For public business entities that are not U.S. Securities and Exchange commission filers this guidance becomes effective for interim and annual periods beginning after December 15, 2020, with early application permitted.
-The Association is evaluating the impact of adoption on its financial condition and its results of operations.
+On October 16, 2019, the FASB approved deferral of the effective date for certain entities for this guidance by two years, which will result in the new credit loss standard becoming effective for interim and annual reporting periods beginning after December 15, 2022.
+The Association qualifies for the delay in the adoption date.
+The Association continues to evaluate the impact of adoption on the System's financial condition and its results of operations.

 In February 2016, the FASB issued guidance entitled "Leases."
 The guidance requires the recognition by lessees of lease assets and lease liabilities on the balance sheet for the rights and obligations created by those leases.
-In July 2018, the FASB issued an update entitled "Leases - Targeted Improvements," which provides entities with an additional (and optional) transition method to adopt the new leases standard.
-Under this new transition method, an entity initially applies the new leases standard at the adoption date and recognizes a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption.
-An entity that elects this additional transition method must provide the required disclosures of the now current standard for all prior periods presented.
-The guidance and related amendments in this update became effective for interim and annual periods beginning after December 15, 2018, with early application permitted.
-The Association determined the effect was not material to our financial condition or results of operations.
+The guidance and related amendments in this update became effective for interim and annual periods beginning after December 15, 2018.
+The adoption of this guidance in 2019 did not materially impact the Association's financial condition or its results of operations.